Hassan-Sarwat/Hassan-Sarwat.github.io/src/data/blog/non-technical/introduction.md

 featured: true
 draft: false
 tags:
+  - Not funny
-  - Bad Joke
+  - Bad joke
-  - Philosophy
+  - Non Technical
 description:
   "This is a really bad and a really long joke.
 This is your last chance, stop while you can"
 ---